mraj0045/kotlin-arc/README.md

 # Kotlin-Arc

 Base architecture and utility files to be used in the projects.
+Created based on the new AndroidX framework.

 ### Third-Party Library
 The libraries used in this project are listed below.